Master of Arts in Museum Studies (Graduate), 33 – 34 units

-For graduate students, a full-time load is 9 – 12 units per semester.
-For international students, immigration regulations require a minimum academic load of eight units for graduate students for spring and fall semesters.
-Additional details about the Master of Arts in Museum Studies are available in the SF State Bulletin.
-You can also view the Course Descriptions.
+For graduate students, a full-time load is 9 – 12 units per semester (3-4, 3-unit classes).
+For international students, immigration regulations require a minimum academic load of 8 units for graduate students for spring and fall semesters.

 The Master of Arts degree in Museum Studies is a 33 – 34 unit curriculum that can be completed in two to three years, if attending full-time.

 - Core Requirements include the history and organization of museums, fundraising, and a museum internship (9 units).